Spotify continues to dominate the global music streaming industry with 675 million monthly active users and a 31.7% market share.

 That’s a 12.1% increase from last year’s 602 million.
 It was just in 2023 that Spotify hit the 600 million milestone for the first time, proving how massive its global reach has become.

 Back in 2020, Spotify had 345 million users, and in just four years, that number has nearly doubled to 675 million.
-That’s 330 million new users, showing just how quickly streaming is growing and how Spotify is staying ahead of the game.
+That’s 330 million new users, showing just how quickly streaming is growing and how Spotify stays ahead of the game.

 The table below highlights Spotify’s Monthly Active users worldwide: